CASUAL: Conditional Support Alignment for Domain Adaptation with Label Shift: Methodology

-Unlike the work in~\citet{dhouib2022connecting} that extends the bound with $\beta$-admissible distances, our proposed method goes beyond interpreting the bound solely in terms of support divergences~\cite{tong2022adversarial}.
+where $\supp (P_{Z})$ and $\supp (Q_{Z})$ are the corresponding supports of $P_Z$ and $Q_Z$, respectively. \end{definition} Different from the work in~\citet{dhouib2022connecting} that extends the bound with $\beta$-admissible distances, our proposed method goes beyond interpreting the bound solely in terms of support divergences~\cite{tong2022adversarial}.
 In particular, our method also incorporates the label structures of the domains, allowing a more comprehensive analysis of the underlying relationships.